-Diversity - The combined strength of the abilities, cultures/ethnicities, experiences, genders, religions, beliefs and talents each of us brings to Pine Technical & Community College.
+Diversity combines the strength of abilities, cultures/ethnicities, experiences, genders, religions, beliefs and talents each of us brings to Pine Technical & Community College.
 The concept of diversity is about understanding each other and moving beyond simple tolerance to embracing and celebrating the rich dimensions of diversity contained within each individual.